Bambi: Writing

 Originally the film was intended to have six individual bunny characters, similar to the dwarfs in Snow White.
 However Perce Pearce suggested that they could instead have five generic rabbits and one rabbit with a different color than the rest, with one tooth, would have a very distinct personality.
 This character later became known as Thumper.
 There originally was a brief shot in the scene where Bambi's mother dies after jumping over a log and getting shot by a man.
 Larry Morey, however, felt the scene was too dramatic, and that it was emotional enough to justify having her death occur off screen.
 Walt Disney was also eager to show the man burned to death by his fire that he inadvertently started, but this was discarded when it was decided not to show the man at all.

-There was also a scene involving two autumn leaves conversing like an old married couple before parting ways and falling to the ground, but Disney found that talking flora did not work in the context of the film, and instead a visual metaphor of two realistic leaves falling to the ground was used instead.
+There was a scene involving two autumn leaves conversing like an old married couple before parting ways and falling to the ground, but Disney found that talking flora did not work in the context of the film, and instead a visual metaphor of two realistic leaves falling to the ground was used instead.
 Disney and his story team also developed the characters consisting of a squirrel and a chipmunk that were to be a comic duo reminiscent of Laurel and Hardy.
 However, after years of experimentation, Walt felt that the story should focus on the three principal characters: Bambi, Thumper and Flower.
 The squirrel and chipmunk make only brief appearances in the final film.

-The writing was completed in July 1940, by which time the film's budget had increased to $858,000.
+The writing was completed in July 1940, by which time the film's budget had increased to $858,000, with the final budget reaching $2 million.